apluslms/aplus-manual/m01_introduction/02_rst.rst

 .. styled-topic::

   Main questions:
-      How to utilize RST-tools
+      What is RST?
+How to utilize RST-tools?

   Topics?
-      bootstrap-styled-topic, admonition, ...
+      RST, text editor, bootstrap-styled-topic, admonition, ...

   What you are supposed to do?
       If you have already installed aplus-manual, these features